-The words "soul," "spirit," "mind," "material," "immaterial," "substance," etc., are yet so uncertain in their meaning, as used by philosophers and lexicographers, that in a discourse like this we must first explain our terms.
-Let us define soul as a conscious immortal substance. conscious, immortal substance.
-Fleming says, "We cannot think of substance save in terms that imply material properties."
+The words "soul," "spirit," "mind," "ma-terial," "immaterial," "substance," etc., are yet so uncertain in their meaning, as used by philosophers and lexicographers, that in a discourse like this we must first explain our terms.
+Let us define soul ps a conscious, immortal substance. says, "We cannot think of substance save in terms that imply material properties."
 Good; we then say the soul is material.
-Another author has said, "Whatever is beyond the reach of our physical senses is immate-So, we see, materiality and immateriality, when spoken of substances or forces, are only relative terms.
+An-other author has said, "Whatever is beyond the reach of our physical senses is immate-So, we see, materiality and immateriality, when spoken of substances or forces, are only relative terms.
 That the soul is material absolutely, is the only hypothesis that will explain the language in the Bible about "angels," about modern spiritualistic phenomena, and most of the phenomena of man's social relations, mutual influences and sympathies.
 This substance, if it exists, cannot be detected by any of the physical senses, but there is a sixth sense-a sense that matches, recognizes, and is adapted to the more subtile essences of the universe.
-Ed-mund H. Sears, in his logical book entitled, "Athanasia," has used this clear language: "What we call soul, the immortal man, is not a metaphysical non-entity, but an organism more perfect than the outward body.
-This immortal substance is cognizable only to a higher order of perceptive faculties."
-What does the dog see or feel or smell upon the cold, polished, trodden pavements of a city by which he finds out, through a mile of search, his master?
+Ed-mund-II.
+Sears, in his logical book entitled,

+"Athanasia," has used this clear language: "What we call soul the immortal man is not a metaphysical non-entity, but an organism more perfect than the outward body.
+This immortal substance is cognizable only to a higher order of perceptive faculties:" What does the dog see, or feel or smell upon the cold, polished, trodden pavements of a city by which he finds out, through a mile of search, his master?
 If a dog have such a power will you not concede it in man?

-In this subject we must think for our-selves, use plain words with one meaning, and proceed from the common premises of human intuition and experience.
+In this subject we must think fog ourserves, use plain words with one meaning, and proceed from the common premises of human intuition and experience.
 Our minds are so in tune with nature that we can do far more in the study of self by reflection and introspection than all the books and schools of philosophy can do for us.
-Speak to a fashionable philosophical reader on this subject and he will at once overwhelm you with a jargon of terminology and vagaries benumbing to his own intellect and befogging to yours.
-For a time one great philosopher will lead the mind of the great philosopher will lead the mind of the world in speculative philosophy, and then suddenly another will appear who will up-set him and convince the world that the former did not know what he was taking about.
+Speak to a fashionable philosophical reader on this subject and he will at once over-whelm you with a jargon of terminology and vagaries benumbing to his own intellect and befogging to yours.
+For a time one great philosopher will lead the mind of the world in speculative philosophy, and then suddenly another will appear who will up-set him and convince the world that the former did not know what he was talking about.
 The main effect upon our minds of reading books upon such subjects, is to lead us to the final conclusion that nobody knows anything.
 The mere list of books and sys-tems kindred to the subject of this paper, is staggering to behold; there is not time to allude to them nor to form the shortest sythesis of their import.
-However, each age is an epitome of the past, so let us now proceed with the manner of origin-
+However, each age is an epitome of the past, so let us now proceed with the manner of originality.